Best energy tariff for low income households (UK guide, June 2026)

 Some customers with debt can still switch, but rules and supplier policies vary (especially with prepayment).
 If you’re repaying via your meter, switching may be restricted or handled through a repayment arrangement.

 If you’re struggling to pay: you don’t have to wait for a switch to get help.
-Talk to your supplier about an affordable repayment plan and support options.
+Talk to your supplier about an affordable repayment plan, ask to join the Priority Services Register, and check the support schemes above.
 Citizens Advice also provides free, independent guidance.

-Even with a higher unit rate, the lower standing charge can win for lower usage households.
+Even with a higher unit rate, a lower standing charge can win for lower usage households.
 Always compare the total.

-The fixed tariff is slightly lower in this example, but you’d need to be comfortable with potential exit fees if you have to switch again.
+Here the fixed deal saves roughly £100 versus sitting on the cap, but you’d need to be comfortable with potential exit fees if you have to switch again.

-These scenarios are simplified to demonstrate the maths.
+These scenarios are simplified and illustrative to demonstrate the maths at July 2026 cap-level rates.
 Real tariffs vary by region, meter type, payment method, and supplier, and may include additional terms.

 Comparison: tariff types that can work best on a low income

 Use this table to narrow down the type of tariff that fits your situation.
-Then compare specific tariffs by total estimated annual cost.
+Then compare specific tariffs by total estimated annual cost against the £1,862 July cap.

 | Tariff type | Who it suits | Watch-outs | Quick checks |